pressmind/web-core-skeleton-basic/quickstart/wtf_pressmind.md

 # Examples

-## List Products
+## List products

-You can use this query for building teasers, landingpages and other product related stuff
+You can use this query for building teasers, landingpages and other product related stuff.

 ```php
 <?php